 A popular RNN architecture is called Long Short-Term Memory (LSTM).
-It was designed by \citet{Hochreiter1997} to overcome the numerical problems arising when training traditional RNN models.
+It was designed by \citet{Hochreiter1997} to overcome the problems arising when training vanilla RNN models.
 Traditional RNN training takes a very long time, mostly because of insufficient, decaying error when doing the error backpropagation \cite{Guo2017}.
-LSTM architecture uses a special type of neurons called memory cells which mimic three kinds of gate operations \cite{Hewamalage2021}.
-These are multiplicative input, output, and forget gate.
-The gates filter out unrelated and perturbed inputs \cite{Gao2019}.
+The LSTM architecture uses a special type of neurons called memory cells that mimic three kinds of gate operations \cite{Hewamalage2021}.
+These are referred to as the multiplicative input, output, and forget gates.
+These gates filter out unrelated and perturbed inputs \cite{Gao2019}.
 Standard LSTM models are constructed in a way that past observations influence only the future ones, but there exists a variant called bidirectional LSTM that lifts this restriction \cite{Cui2020}.
 Numerous studies show that both unidirectional and bidirectional LSTM networks outperform traditional RNNs due to their ability to capture long-term dependencies more precisely \cite{Tang2019}.

-Gated Recurrent Unit (GRU) is another RNN model \cite{cho-etal-2014-learning}.
-In comparison to LSTM, GRU executes simplified gate operations by using only two types of memory cells: input merged with output and forget cell \cite{Wang2018}, called here update and reset gate respectively \cite{Becerra2020}.
-As in the case of LSTM, GRU training does not suffer from the vanishing/exploding gradient problem that is encountered in traditional RNNs \cite{Ding2019}.
+The Gated Recurrent Unit (GRU) is another RNN model \cite{cho-etal-2014-learning}.
+In comparison to LSTM, GRU executes simplified gate operations by using only two types of memory cells: input merged with output and forget cell \cite{Wang2018}, called here update and reset gate, respectively \cite{Becerra2020}.
+As in the case of LSTM, GRU training is less sensitive to the vanishing/exploding gradient problem that is encountered in traditional RNNs \cite{Ding2019}.